sendgrid/sendgrid-go/USAGE.md

 }
 ```

-## Add an IP to a domain whitelabel.
+## Add an IP to a domain white label.

-**This endpoint allows you to add an IP address to a domain whitelabel.**
+**This endpoint allows you to add an IP address to a domain white label.**

-A domain whitelabel allows you to remove the via or sent on behalf of message that your recipients see when they read your emails.
+A domain white label allows you to remove the via or sent on behalf of message that your recipients see when they read your emails.
 Whitelabeling a domain allows you to replace sendgrid.net with your personal sending domain.
 You will be required to create a subdomain so that SendGrid can generate the DNS records which you must give to your host provider.
 If you choose to use Automated Security, SendGrid will provide you with 3 CNAME records.
 If you turn Automated Security off, you will be given 2 TXT records and 1 MX record.

-For more information on whitelabeling, please see our [User Guide](https://sendgrid.com/docs/User_Guide/Settings/Whitelabel/index.html)
+For more information on white labeling, please see our [User Guide](https://sendgrid.com/docs/User_Guide/Settings/Whitelabel/index.html)

 ## URI Parameters
 | URI Parameter   | Type  |  Description  |